amazon-archives/wild-rydes-mobile/README.md

 awsmobile push
 ```

-Now that the API has been created, let's to into the AWS console to update the configuration.
+Now that the API has been created, let's go into the AWS console to update the configuration.

 Visit the AWS AppSync console at [https://console.aws.amazon.com/appsync/](https://console.aws.amazon.com/appsync/).